zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-services/business-services-integration.md

       - Supplier
       - Supplier Site

     Do not create the Invoice.
-We will need valid values to formulate Test Request payload.
+We will need valid values to formulate the Test Request payload.

 ## Task 10: Test the Integration Flow

-We will test the end to end Integration flow using the built in Test Client.
-In an ideal scenario request would be posted from a Web, Mobile Client and so on, and so forth.
+We will test the end to end Integration flow using the built-in Test Client.
+In an ideal scenario, the request would be posted from a Web, Mobile Client and so on.

 1. From **Integrations** page Hover over the **Invoice Validation** Integration Flow and Select ***Run*** and Click on ***Test***